-Patrick Corish is a Law Clerk at Franks Ogilvie.
+Patrick Corish is a Solicitor at Franks Ogilvie.

 He finished his LLB/BA at Victoria University of Wellington in 2019 majoring in Philosophy and International Relations.

 He was a researcher for the New Zealand Taxpayers’ Union and a project coordinator for the Free Speech Coalition.
 He occasionally hosts the Free Speech Coalition Podcast.

 His main interest is in public law and the relationship between law and economics

 Patrick enjoys tai chi and playing Go (an ancient Chinese board game) during his free time.

 Patrick was admitted as a Barrister and Solicitor of the High Court in September 2020.

 Franks Ogilvie is delighted to announce that Patrick Corish has been admitted as a Solicitor and Barrister of the High Court.